-- the completion of device validation, drug stability testing and other activities required for the resubmission of the FUROSCIX® NDA with the Smart Dose drug delivery system on our current projected timelines and subsequent review and potential approval by the U.S. Food and Drug Administration, or FDA, including any delays in submission or approval related to COVID-19; - the likelihood of approval by the FDA of our regulatory filings for FUROSCIX using our next generation delivery device; - the timing or likelihood of other regulatory filings and approvals, including any approval to market and sell subcutaneous ceftriaxone: - the outcome of any bridging studies, clinical trials or human factors studies that may be required by the FDA for approval of any of our product candidates; - the commercialization, marketing and manufacturing of FUROSCIX or any other of our product candidates, if approved, including any delays related to COVID-19 in our planned Phase 4 studies of FUROSCIX incorporating the SmartDose drug delivery system to support the pricing and access of our product candidates; - the pricing and reimbursement of FUROSCIX or any other of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of FUROSCIX or any other of our product candidates for which we receive marketing approval; - the initiation, timing, progress and results of our research and development programs, including subcutaneous ceftriaxone and future preclinical and clinical studies; - our ability to advance any other product candidates into, and successfully complete, clinical studies and obtain regulatory approval for them; - our ability to identify additional product candidates; - the implementation of our strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering FUROSCIX or any other of our product candidates and technology; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to manufacture, or the ability of third parties to deliver, sufficient quantities of components and drug product for commercialization of FUROSCIX or any other of our product candidates; - our ability to maintain and establish collaborations; - our financial performance; - · developments relating to our competitors and our industry, including the impact of government regulation; and - other risks and uncertainties, including those listed under the caption "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019.
+- our expectations regarding the timing of the U.S. Food and Drug Administration's, or FDA's, review of the FUROSCIX[®] new drug application, or NDA, with the SmartDose drug delivery system and potential approval by the FDA, including any delays in review or approval related to COVID-19; - the likelihood of approval by the FDA of our regulatory filings for FUROSCIX using our next generation delivery device; - the timing or likelihood of other regulatory filings and approvals, including any approval to market and sell subcutaneous ceftriaxone; - the outcome of any bridging studies, clinical trials or human factors studies that may be required by the FDA for approval of any of our product candidates; - the commercialization of FUROSCIX, if approved, including launch preparation, ability to interact with physicians, patient access to FUROSCIX, manufacturing and supply chain, including any delays related to COVID-19 in our planned Phase 4 studies of FUROSCIX incorporating the SmartDose drug delivery system to support the pricing and access to our product candidates; - the pricing and reimbursement of FUROSCIX or any other of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of FUROSCIX or any other of our product candidates for which we receive marketing approval; - the initiation, timing, progress and results of our research and development programs, including subcutaneous ceftriaxone and future preclinical and clinical studies; - our ability to advance any other product candidates into, and successfully complete, clinical studies and obtain regulatory approval for them; - our ability to identify additional product candidates; - the implementation of our strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering FUROSCIX or any other of our product candidates and technology; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - our ability to manufacture, or the ability of third parties to deliver, sufficient quantities of components and drug product for commercialization of FUROSCIX or any other of our product candidates; - our ability to maintain and establish collaborations; - our financial performance; - · developments relating to our competitors and our industry, including the impact of government regulation; and - other risks and uncertainties, including those listed under the caption "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019.